BryJamin/WickedWizard/README.md

 -Chest need a loot table and so do stores and Item Rooms (but for that I may need more items -Create TextureLoader Parameter.

--Black Room Transition to avoid jarring room transition
+-Black Room Transition to avoid jarring room transition ** -Add in a Time Limit of sorts where we die if you run out of time.
+-Collisions should stop a grapple or you just travel for ever.
+-Add accelerant to camera so the movement isn't so jarring -Message when you enter a new level

+###Bugs
+- You can trigger shooting and moving the have the same pointer due to platforms.
+You double tap to go below and then hold to move it counts as the same pointer and you shoot and move